SteveBarnett/human-centred/_posts/2026-07-12-screen-reader-testing-workshop-for-wwam.md

 ## <span aria-hidden="true">🤓</span> Discussion: on/off, next/previous, shh! (<span aria-hidden="true">⏱️</span>10m)

 We'll do a quick go around the room.
 Pick one or two of these and give us a few sentences.
-If you're watching this online, throw your answers in the chat!
+<span aria-hidden="true">🛜</span> If you're watching this online, throw your answers in the chat!

 - How was that?
 - Where did you get stuck? (and how did you get unstuck?!)